-Comprehensive study of medical terminology with an emphasis on determining meanings by dividing words into their component parts.
+Presents a comprehensive study of medical terminology, emphasizing determining meanings by dividing words into their component parts.
 Basic anatomy and physiology are discussed.
 Correct spelling, pronunciation and meaning of common medical terms related to individual body systems, clinical procedures, laboratory tests and pathological conditions are covered.